uorocketry/rgs/db/README.md

 Since you're reading this section you probably changed the Hasura configuration and need to update the dump.
 To do this, you may do the following in order:

-1. Reset the database schema here <http://localhost:8080/console/settings/metadata-actions>
+1. Reset the database metadata here <http://localhost:8080/console/settings/metadata-actions>
 2. Click on the `Data` tab then `default`->`public` and click `Track All` for both **Untracked tables or views** and **Untracked foreign-key relationships**
-3. Run `pnpm run dump_hasura` on the console
+3. Run `pnpm run dump_hasura` on the console.
+4. Commit the changes.